react-everywhere/re-start/README.md

    ```sh
    react-native init <Your Project Name> --template re-base
    ```
-2. If you want to use a derived template like `re-dux` or `re-route`, install them directly on top of the just created project.
-You'll probably get a warning about the project already exists, just say it to overwrite the files.
+2. React Native don't support templates inheritance.
+If you want to use a derived template like `re-dux` or `re-route`, install them directly on top of the just created project.
+You'll probably get a warning about the project already exists, just say it `yes` to overwrite the needed files.
    ```sh
    react-native init <Your Project Name> --template re-dux
    react-native init <Your Project Name> --template re-route